boorsteid4/rowanrooms-web/README.md

 The easiest way to test this web page is to run it on a [Flask](flask.pocoo.org) server.

 1. Begin by downloading the [python-docs-samples](https://github.com/GoogleCloudPlatform/python-docs-samples) repo, which contains numerous Python code samples for working with Google Cloud.
-2. With a command prompt, navigate to the [../python-docs-samples/appengine/standard/flask/tutorial/](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/master/appengine/standard/flask/tutorial) folder.
+2. Direct your browser and to the [python-docs-samples/appengine/standard/flask/tutorial/](https://github.com/GoogleCloudPlatform/python-docs-samples/tree/master/appengine/standard/flask/tutorial) folder.
+Follow the steps for installing dependencies.
 3. Follow the steps [here](https://cloud.google.com/appengine/docs/standard/python/download) to download the Google Cloud SDK.
-This comes with a development server running the web frontend.
+This comes with a development server for running the web frontend.
-4. Open app.yaml your IDE, text editor, etc. of choice and append the following code:
+4. Open app.yaml in your IDE, text editor, etc. of choice and append the following code:
 ```yaml
 runtime: python27
 api_version: 1